bmazzarol/Eon/Eon.Docs/index.md

 }
 ```

-There are many combinators which allow Schedules to be composed out of simple
+There are many combinators which allow @Eon.Schedule to be composed out of
-building blocks reducing the need to extend Schedule directly.
+simple building blocks reducing the need to extend @Eon.Schedule directly.
 Eon
 exposes many of these combinators, which are documented here.

-However if its required it is as simple as writing a custom `IEnumerator` of
+However if its required it is as simple as writing a custom
-`Duration`.
+@System.Collections.Generic.IEnumerable`1 of @Eon.Duration.

 For more details/information keep reading the docs or have a look at the test
 projects or create an issue.